-Comerica Bank’s Michigan Economic Activity Index remained unchanged in January at a level of 118.3.
-January’s reading is 20 points, or 21 percent, above the index cyclical low of 97.9.
-The index averaged 118.1 points for all of 2017, four-fifths of a point above the index average for 2016.
-December’s index reading was revised to 118.3.
+Comerica Bank’s Michigan Economic Activity Index was unchanged in September at a level of 118.1.
+September’s reading is 20 points, or 21 percent, above the index cyclical low of 97.9.
+The index averaged 118.2 points for all of 2017, one point above the index average for 2016.
+August’s index reading was 118.1.

-For a PDF version of this report click here: MI-Index-0318.
+For a PDF version of this report, click here: Comerica Bank's Michigan Index Unchanged

 The articles and opinions in this publication are for general information only, are subject to change, and are not intended to provide specific investment, legal, tax or other advice or recommendations.
 The information contained herein reflects the thoughts and opinions of the noted authors only, and such information does not necessarily reflect the thoughts and opinions of Comerica or its management team.
 We are not offering or soliciting any transaction based on this information.
 We suggest that you consult your attorney, accountant or tax or financial advisor with regard to your situation.
 Although information has been obtained from sources we believe to be reliable, neither the authors nor Comerica guarantee its accuracy, and such information may be incomplete or condensed.
 Neither the authors nor Comerica shall be liable for any typographical errors or incorrect data obtained from reliable sources or factual information.